 This air-pressure change with air also impacts you and is also linked to Boyle’s Law.
 Let me explain further.

 If you’ve ever flown before, you’ll be aware of the pressure change as you gain altitude in a plane.
 As the plane climbs in altitude, you will normally notice your ears ‘popping.’

 This ‘ear popping’ is brought about by a reduction in air pressure.
 The changes in pressure are smaller with air and altitude than they are with water and depth.
 You have to change altitude significantly for a change to be noticed.

 But nevertheless, air does get lighter as you go higher.

-You may not have been in a plane before, but you may have experienced a large altitude change, perhaps by driving into the mountains.
+Another place where you may have experienced a large altitude change is driving into the mountains.
 This can be similar to flying.

-As you go higher into the mountain, the air pressure will reduce.
-In a similar way to flying, you may experience ear popping too.
+As you go higher into the mountain air pressure will reduce.
+In a similar way to flying you may experience ear popping too.

-A safety recommendation for all scuba divers is to not fly within 24 hours of their last scuba dive.
+A safety recommendation for all scuba divers is to not fly or go to high altitude within 24 hours of their last scuba dive.
 This is because of these pressure changes, and as a result of Boyle’s Law in action.

-In this instance the precaution is around decompression sickness, which is caused by small nitrogen bubbles forming in the blood and tissues of the body.
+In this instance the precaution is about decompression sickness.
+Decompression sickness is caused by small nitrogen bubbles forming in the blood and tissues of the body.
 This comes about as a result of the reducing air pressure in the case of flying.
 Please see below with regards to the bends and Boyle’s Law.